meowmad-ali/meowboard/README.md

 - A soldering iron that doesn’t suck
 - A decent batch of switches (any MX-compatible ones will do)
 - Diodes, preferably pre-bent unless you like pain
-- Your choice of controller (Elite-C recommended)
+- Your choice of controller RP2040
 - A rotary encoder or three if you're feeling fancy
 - PCB ordered from JLC or similar
 - Patience and snacks